New England Graphic Medicine Summit Returns

 Graphic Medicine in Three Panels or Less

-This guided drawing workshop will invite attendees to compose short comics steeped in personal experience and observation.
-Emphasis is placed on the impact of symbolic imagery versus literal meaning and visual realism; drawing experience is not required!
-Practitioners of all disciplines are welcome.
+This guided drawing workshop invited attendees to compose short comics steeped in personal experience and observation.
+Emphasis was placed on the impact of symbolic imagery versus literal meaning and visual realism; drawing experience not required!
+Practitioners of all disciplines were welcome.

 Jess Ruliffson is an Eisner-nominated cartoonist.
 Her graphic medicine series, True Stories from an ICU, co-authored with Ernesto Barbieri, RN, was named a finalist for the Pulitzer Prize in Illustrated Reporting and Commentary in 2025.
 Her debut graphic novel, Invisible Wounds, was published by Fantagraphics Books in 2022.
 She teaches creative writing and graphic literature workshops at Boston University and narrative studio practices at The Sequential Artists Workshop online.